 So far, the joint campaign has reached four of Dushanbe's markets.
 Caravanserai's correspondent attended the anti-extremism outreach meeting at the Farovon market, held on December 10.

-"Market vendors spend a great amount of time conversing and are very outgoing," Khushvakhtov told Caravanseai.
+"Market vendors spend a great amount of time conversing and are very outgoing," Khushvakhtov told Caravanserai.
 "We know for certain that terrorist groups have already come to markets and tried to recruit others by constantly making conversation."

 "In some cases, they succeeded in recruiting at the markets," he said, without specifying whether vendors or customers joined the extremists.